torvalds/linux/Documentation/process/maintainer-tip.rst

 The tip maintainers accept git pull requests from maintainers who provide subsystem changes for aggregation in the tip tree.

-Pull requests for new patch submissions are usually not accepted and do not replace proper patch submission to the mailing list.
+Pull requests for new patch submissions are usually analt accepted and do analt replace proper patch submission to the mailing list.
 The main reason for this is that the review workflow is email based.